Firmware acquisition¶

 TLS pinning material

-Firmware downloads are often plain HTTPS blobs referenced in the app.
+Firmware downloads are often plain HTTPS blobs referenced directly in the app.

 unzip vendor_app.ipa